rlangc/rlangc/Technical Writing/ServiceNow User Guide.md

 <h2>5.
 Knowledge Management</h2>

-What is the Knowledge Base?
+<h3>What is the Knowledge Base?</h3>

 A Knowledge Base (KB) is a repository of articles that provide solutions to common IT issues.

-Searching for Knowledge Articles
+<h3>Searching for Knowledge Articles</h3>

-    Navigate to Knowledge → Articles.
+- Navigate to Knowledge > Articles
-    Use the search bar or categories to find relevant articles.
+- Use the search bar or categories to find relevant articles
-    Read and apply the provided solutions.
+- Read and apply the provided solutions

-How to Create and Submit Articles
+<h3>How to Create and Submit Articles</h3>

-    Navigate to Knowledge → Create New.
+- Navigate to Knowledge > Create New
-    Provide a Title, Category, and Content.
+- Provide a Title, Category, and Content
-    Submit for review and approval.
+- Submit for review and approval
-    Published articles become available to users.
+- Published articles become available to users

-Knowledge Article Approval Process
+<h3>Knowledge Article Approval Process</h3>

-    Articles require review by SMEs (Subject Matter Experts).
+- Articles require review by SMEs (Subject Matter Experts)
-    Approved articles appear in the Knowledge Base.
+- Approved articles appear in the Knowledge Base

-Using Articles to Resolve Incidents
+<h3>Using Articles to Resolve Incidents</h3>

-    Link articles to Incidents to provide quick solutions.
+- Link articles to Incidents to provide quick solutions
-    Users can mark articles as helpful or unhelpful.
+- Users can mark articles as helpful or unhelpful

 This is the first part of the guide covering the Introduction to Knowledge Management.
 Would you like me to continue building out the remaining sections with similar depth?
 Let me know if you prefer any modifications or additions.